ahmadghizzawi/online-job-marketplaces-scraper/README.md

 ### Failed queries
 Failed queries are dumped in `failed_queries.json` inside the timestamped folder.

-## Crawling a new website
+## Crawling a new platform
-To crawl a new website, you would need to implement the class (OJMCrawler)https://github.com/ahmadghizzawi/online-job-marketplaces-scraper/blob/master/src/crawler.py#L78-L124.
+To crawl a new platform, you would need to implement the abstract class (OJMCrawler)https://github.com/ahmadghizzawi/online-job-marketplaces-scraper/blob/master/src/crawler.py#L78-L124.
 You could use the (taskrabbit)[https://github.com/ahmadghizzawi/online-job-marketplaces-scraper/blob/master/src/taskrabbit_crawler.py] and (mistertemp)[https://github.com/ahmadghizzawi/online-job-marketplaces-scraper/blob/master/src/mistertemp_crawler.py] as examples to get you started.

 # Authors